-If you retired today at 65 with $1 million and no Social Security, you’d only be able to spend $40,000 – $50,000 a year for 25 years until you’d likely run out of money.
+If you retired today at 65 with $1 million, you may be able to safely spend $40,000 a year (4% safe withdrawal rate) for 25 years until you’d likely run out of money.
 Goodness forbid you don’t face any exorbitant medical expenses either.

-$40,000 – $50,000 a year is not bad for an individual or a couple with no debt.
-But it’s not like you’re popping Crystal in the hot tub on your luxury yacht in the South of France – not that that’s what everybody wants to do of course.
+$40,000 a year is not bad for an individual or a couple with no debt.
+However, it’s not like you’re popping Crystal in the hot tub on your luxury yacht in the South of France – not that that’s what everybody wants to do of course.

-The first thing we should do is pray the government doesn’t raise the minimum Social Security age to something absurd like 80 years old or cut payouts drastically to strengthen the system.
+In addition, we should all pray the government doesn’t raise the minimum Social Security age to something absurd like 80 years old.
+We should also pray the government doesn’t cut payouts drastically to strengthen the system.

 If our prayers aren’t answered, let’s hope our 401(k)s and IRAs don’t get taxed out the wazoo come distribution time.
 If our hopes for a well-managed government are crushed, then surely we’ll have developed multiple income streams by retirement so no one event can get us down!